Dr-Nipun-Lab/Dr-Nipun-Lab.github.io/_pages/about.md

 ## About Dr. Nipun Lab

-We are a systems biology and multi-omics research group focused on understanding acute liver diseases through:
+We are a systems biology and multi-omics research group focused on understanding liver diseases through:

-- Transcriptomics & Proteomics
+- Multi-OMICS
-- Longitudinal multi-omics integration
+- Multi-omics integration
-- Causal inference (DoWhy, bnlearn, Bayesian Networks)
+- Causal inference
 - Microbial and metaproteomic profiling
-- Biomarker discovery (MOLI, SHAP, MEFISTO, TimeOmics)
+- Biomarker discovery
-- Machine learning for clinical prediction
+- Machine learning and AI for clinical prediction

 Our mission is to discover mechanistic drivers of acute hepatic decompensation, ACLF progression, and mortality using **integrated omics and computational approaches**.